 - Be polite.
 Do not use abusive language in your message to others. - Respond appropriately to emails from teachers and administrators upon receiving them. - Use appropriate language.
-Do not swear, use vulgarities or any other inappropriate language. - Do not send or display offensive messages or pictures. - Do not harass, insult, or attack others.
-Bullying will not be tolerated in any form. - Do not send bulk email.
+Do not swear, use vulgarities, or any other inappropriate language. - Do not send or display offensive messages or pictures. - Do not harass, insult, or attack others.
+Bullying will not be tolerated in any form. - Do not send bulk emails.
 This includes chain letters, advertisements, or any other message that includes many different recipients without their consent. - Do not reveal your personal address or phone number or those of other students or colleagues. - Do not use the network in such a way that you would disrupt the use of the network by other users. - Users shall not play games or use the computer resources for other non-academic activities when other users require the system for academic purposes.
-Likewise, students may not download large files over the Internet during school hours. - Do not damage computers, computers systems or computer networks or engage in other acts of vandalism.
+Likewise, students may not download large files over the Internet during school hours. - Do not damage computers, computer systems, or computer networks or engage in

+Student-Parent Handbook 2022-23 | Page 33 Last Updated: Sep 19, 2022 other acts of vandalism.
 Vandalism is defined as any malicious attempt to harm or destroy the equipment and/or data of another user or any other agencies or networks that are connected to the system.
 This includes, but is not limited to, the uploading or creation of computer viruses.
 The use of intentionally harmful programs is strongly prohibited and will result in serious disciplinary consequences.